A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Results

 \begin{mdframed} \textbf{To what extent can code-removal patches, even if incorrect, give valuable information to developers?
-(RQ3)} Our investigation reports that only 2 out of 48 code-removal patches (4.16\%) are correct, showing that code-removal patches cannot be trusted.
-However, in all the cases where the patch is incorrect, 46 out of 48 cases (99.83\%), the patch reveals different kinds of problems affecting the test suites that are relevant for the developers.
-This result is relevant to researchers, there is a need for research on exploiting code-removal patches as means to automatically improve test suites.
-This is also interesting for practitioners: our experiment suggests that we should show code-removal patches to practitioners, because they can understand a particular weakness of their test suites. \end{mdframed}
+(RQ3)} Our investigation reports that for only 2 out of 52 (3.85\%) builds jKali managed to create a correct patch, showing that code-removal patches cannot be trusted.
+However, in all the cases where the patches are incorrect, the patches reveal different kinds of problems affecting the test suites that are relevant for the developers.
+Only in 4 out of 14 cases (28.57\%) where the human patch is not applied to a test case, there is a partial relation between the locations changed by the code-removal and the human patches.
+Thus, the code-removal patches should not be used to identify the precise code location that must be changed to fix the program, but as a useful source of information to understand the reason of the failure.
+This result is relevant to researchers, since it opens new ways of exploiting code-removal patches, for instance as means to automatically improve test suites.
+This result is also interesting for practitioners, since our experiments suggest that code-removal patches carry useful information to identify fixes and weak test suites. \end{mdframed}